 Comprehensive Program: Students may use their electives to pursue a course of study in one of the following optional tracks, or divisional or inter-disciplinary concentrations; or may customize their program of study by selecting from a broad range of course work to meet their career goals and interests.
-All students must complete a minimum of 11 semester hours of electives, at least 6 of which must be CHSC courses.
+At least one-half of elective hours must be completed in CHSC courses.